-The U.S. Food and Drug Administration (FDA) approved CAR T-cell therapies for various types of blood cancer – only after two rounds of therapy have failed, in most cases.
+The U.S. Food and Drug Administration (FDA) approved CAR T-cell therapies for various types of blood cancer – only after two rounds of therapy have not worked, in most cases.

-Expanding the approval – to after one round of failed therapy – could offer hope to many more cancer patients.
+Expanding the approval – to after one round of unsuccessful therapy – could offer hope to many more cancer patients.

 A new study from the publication “Transplantation and Cellular Therapy” measures the impact of expanded access to this cancer cell and gene therapy.

 According to the article, only a small percentage of patients ever reach eligibility for CAR T-cell therapy.
-Their cancer must fail to respond to at least two rounds of standard of care therapy or relapse at least twice after successful therapy.
+Their cancer must not respond to at least two rounds of standard of care therapy or relapse at least twice after successful therapy.

 Depending on the type of cancer, the first line of standard of care can be systemic chemotherapy or immunotherapy.
 The second line, for many blood cancers, is a stem-cell transplant in addition to more chemotherapy.